aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

       resources: ["pods"]
         verbs: ["get", "watch", "list"]
 ```
-- to create the above manifest, save the yaml and create as follows:
+- to create the above manifest, create and save the yaml as follows (yaml file
+  name is of your choosing):
 `kubectl create -f role-pod-reader-example.yaml`.

 example yaml manifest for a 'rolebinding':